kevinhennessy/Angular_Sig/Session 3/readme.md

 ## Depedency Injection
 ### Why Dependency Injection
 * It's a coding pattern in which a class receives its dependencies from external sources rather than creating them itself.
     * It is a way to have one class that gets a reference to another class that is injected somehow.
+The "somehow" is a DI container.
     * A class should have no knowledge of what it needs to use – we don’t want to know a ton about our collaborators – it's not its job to instantiate its collaborators.
 * Testing is another issue – we want to just test the code within the class not its dependencies
 * Injecting is done through constructor assignments in our components.